Dontoue/Dontoue.github.io/README.md

 - Team Collaboration Tools (Trello, Slack)

 ## How to View the Portfolio
-You can view my live portfolio by [visiting this link](#https://dontoue.github.io).
+You can view my live portfolio by [visit this link](##https:dontoue.github.io).
 The portfolio includes detailed descriptions of the projects, screenshots, and links to the source code and live demos.

 ## Contact
 If you’re interested in collaborating or have any questions, feel free to reach out!